pgCMH/pgcmhblog/_posts/posts/2018-02-08-An-intro-to-pg_backrest.md

 When
 ----

-The April meeting will be held at **18:00 EST on Tues, the 25<sup>th</sup>**.
-Once again, we will be holding the meeting in the community space at CoverMyMeds. *Please RSVP on [MeetUp](https://www.meetup.com/postgresCMH/events/237322157/) so we have an idea on the amount of food needed.*
+The Feb meeting will be held at **18:00 EST on Tues, the 27<sup>th</sup>**.
+Once again, we will be holding the meeting in the community space at CoverMyMeds. *Please RSVP on [MeetUp](https://www.meetup.com/postgresCMH/events/245751222/) so we have an idea on the amount of food needed.*

 What
 ----

-CoverMyMeds' very own [CJ](https://www.linkedin.com/in/cj-estel-21383614/) will be presenting this month.
-He's going to tell us all about how CoverMyMeds uses [Consul](https://www.consul.io/) to assist with scaling PostgreSQL and maintaining the high availability of the database.
+CoverMyMeds' very own [Andy](https://www.linkedin.com/in/andy-thissen-3a70174/) will be presenting this month.
+Andy is a MS SQL Server DBA (but we won't hold that against him) who is an enthusiastic PostgreSQL convert.
+He's going to tell us all about [pgBackRest](http://pgbackrest.org/) and how it's the best PostgreSQL backup tool around :) This is Andy's first time presenting to the group, so please come out and support him.